FBerding/aifeducation/README.md

 Peters & Cohan 2020) are planned for the future.

-*aifeducation* supports the usage of pre-trained transformer models provided by [Huggingface](https://huggingface.co/) and the creation of new transformers allowing educators and researchers to develop specialized and domain-specific models.
+*aifeducation* supports the usage of pre-trained transformer models provided by [Hugging Face](https://huggingface.co/) and the creation of new transformers allowing educators and researchers to develop specialized and domain-specific models.